Scarfmonster/HiFiPLN/README.md

 ```bash
 python train.py --config "configs/hifipln.yaml"
 ```
-If you see an error saying "Total length of \`Data Loader\` across ranks is zero" then you do not have enough validation files.
+* If you see an error saying "Total length of \`Data Loader\` across ranks is zero" then you do not have enough validation files.
+* You may want to edit `configs/hifipln.yaml` and change `train: batch_size: 12` to a value that better fits your available VRAM.

 ### Resume
 ```bash